-The updates included in Amendment Bylaw No. 2861 support Council's strategic priority to ensure the Township's processes for business and development are clear and predictable.
-The Advisory Planning Commission considered the amendments at its meeting held on October 21, 2015 and was supportive of the proposed changes.
-Council considered Bylaw No. 2861 at its meeting held November 16, 2015, made one change to the new secondary suites regulations, and granted 1st and 2nd reading.
-There have been few comments received from the public at the time of writing this report.
+The proposed changes support Council's strategic priority to ensure the Township's processes for business and development are clear and predictable.
+The Advisory Planning Commission members considered the amendments at their meeting held on October 21, 2015 and were supportive of the proposed changes.